 A slave will not be instructed by words alone; for though he understands, there will be no response.

-Billions are spent annually on employee motivation.
+Corporations spend billions annually on employee motivation.

-We need to use other tactics.
+We need to discover better strategies.

 How do you motivate your workers to give their best?
-According to the text, people tend to be self-serving by nature and it’s not easy to get them to serve others.
-It takes effort.
-One thing is certain: Words alone are not enough.
-Words have some effect, but we need something more.
-Crudely put, motivators fall into two categories: Carrots or sticks.
-The text favours neither the carrot nor the stick, but it tells us that mere words don’t suffice!
+This proverb assumes that people tend to be self-serving, and it’s hard to make them serve others.
+That takes effort, and words alone are not enough.
+We need something more.
+Crudely put, motivations fall into two categories: carrots and sticks.
+The text seems to favour neither, but it does say that words aren’t enough!

 Translation: Slave